Where are you from?

 I felt I belonged here.
 I felt the U.S. was my destiny.
 I love this country.
 I love the people here.
 It’s not perfect, but nothing is perfect.

-What challenges did you face as an immigrant transitioning here?
+What challenges did you face transitioning here?

 Even though I had good exposure to the culture, there was still the cultural shock, coming from a Middle Eastern country to the US.
 The gestures and nonverbal communication were different than in Syria.